This post is also available in:

 How long does the correction take?

-According to the study regulations the corrections should not take longer than six weeks.
-However, this is not a binding rule and therefore you can only check with the examiner and inform the student representatives of your faculty when the corrections take a very long time.
+According to the study regulations the corrections should not take longer than four weeks (§ 9 of the examination regulations).
+However, this is not a binding rule and therefore you can only check with the examiner and inform the student faculty council (FSR) when the corrections take a very long time.
 Specifically results for exams with many participants may be published delayed.
 If you are in need of a fast correction (eg. for your Federal Student Loan (BAföG)) just ask the examiner nicely and often the correction of your exam will be given priority.

 How do I get to know my mark?